Web Accessibility for Developers, Designers & Testers

 This instructor-led training course specifically caters for Frontend Developers, QA analysts, UX experts, as well as Graphic Designers.

-This course covers the full WCAG 2.2 Level AA guidelines and techniques from a technical code perspective and a design perspective.
+This course covers the full WCAG 2.1 and WCAG 2.2 Level AA guidelines and techniques from a technical code perspective and a design perspective.

 Learn how to develop, design and test an accessible website or web application for desktop and mobile devices.